NateEag/how-i-code/drafts/communication.rst

 The expert's job is to patiently, systematically come to a clear understanding of their problem, then to propose a solution that does the job well.
-She should be ready to resolve for confusion, misunderstandings, and misnaming of things by the laypeople, graciously and patiently.
+She should be ready to resolve confusion, misunderstandings, and misnaming of things by the laypeople, graciously and patiently.

 I have a long way to go, but I do finally understand that truth.